 - Reauthorization of the federal Juvenile Justice Delinquency and Prevention Act (JJDPA): The JJDPA provides core protections for youth in conflict with the law, and is currently up for reauthorization.
 NJJN is a member of the Act 4 JJ campaign; visit the campaign’s Web site to learn more about efforts to reauthorize the law.

-- Gang legislation and the Youth PROMISE Act: NJJN tracks gang legislation for our members and provides information on legislation that attempts to address the issue of gangs in a more holistic manner.
+- Gang legislation and the Youth PROMISE Act: NJJN tracks gang legislation for our members and supports efforts to engage communities in developing and implementing comprehensive prevention and intervention approaches.
 Click here to learn more about the Youth PROMISE Act.

-- Prison Rape Elimination Act: NJJN keeps its members informed about evolving federal standards set through the Prison Rape Elimination Act.
+- Prison Rape Elimination Act: NJJN keeps its members informed about ongoing state efforts to come into compliance with the Prison Rape Elimination Act, to keep youth in custody safe from harm.

 - Adam Walsh Child Protection and Safety Act: The Adam Walsh Act sets standards for states on the tracking of sex offenders through sex offender registries.
 NJJN works with our members and partners to ensure the Act is applied fairly and appropriately to youth.